-To complete a research Capstone instead of a practical Capstone, you must:
+To complete a research Capstone, you must do the following:

-- Find a faculty member who is willing to advise you on research.
-Faculty can be any core, adjunct, or affiliate iSchool faculty member with a Ph.D. or comparable research experience.
-Your advisor can also be faculty at another university if sponsored through an NSF Research Experience for Undergraduates program.
-Ph.D. students can supervise your research, but only if a faculty member commits to supervising that Ph.D. student’s supervision.
+- Find an iSchool faculty member who is willing to advise you on your research.
+The faculty member can be any core, adjunct or affiliate iSchool faculty member with a Ph.D. or comparable research experience. iSchool Ph.D. students can also supervise your research, but only if a faculty member commits to supervising that Ph.D. student’s supervision (and will be the instructor of record for your Capstone).
 If you cannot find a suitable advisor, you cannot complete a research Capstone.

 Contact the potential advisor at least 3-4 weeks in advance of the quarter when you intend to begin your research.

 - If you intend to complete your research capstone across multiple quarters, make sure that your advisor is able to support that.
 A research Capstone should involve a single project or line of research in order to provide a culminating experience.

 - In order to register for INFO 493: once you find a faculty member to advise you, submit a proposal to Student Services documenting 1) your name, 2) your advisor, 3) a one-paragraph description of the research you will do, and 4) how many credits you wish to enroll for this quarter.
 Student Services will review your proposal and contact your faculty advisor to confirm their role.
 Once your INFO 493 proposal has been approved, you will be emailed an add code to register.

 - All research Capstones are expected to include written documentation of research activities and findings.
 This could be a research paper (co-)authored by you the student, a research log, or some other format approved by your advisor.